Leawind/srt-parser-ts/README.md

 ## Features

 - Parse SRT files into structured data.
 - Manipulate subtitle nodes.
 - Convert subtitle data back into SRT format.
+- Find subtitles that should be displayed at a specific time.
+- Shift subtitle timing by a specified offset.
+- Support for negative time values.
+- Support for multiple time formats (hh:mm:ss,mmm, mm:ss,mmm, mm:ss, hh:mm:ss).

 ## Usage

 ### Parsing an SRT File

-You can parse an SRT file using the `SubRipText.parse` method:
+You can parse an SRT file using the `SubRipText.fromText` method:

 ```typescript
 import { SubRipText } from '@leawind/srt-parser';